Avsnittsöversikt

 -

 After a brief introduction with motivations we will start to review a bit of category theory.
-We will introduce addittive categories and functors and we will start delve into abelian categories.
+We will introduce additive categories and functors and we will start to delve into abelian categories.

 Literature